DETAILED ACTION

 See claim 20;

-Claim 17 recites “an edge cover on the bank, the edge cover including a through-hole with an opening end on the opening sidewall of the bank, wherein 1/3L<L’<2/3L, wherein L is a length of the opening sidewall of the bank and L’ is a length of a portion of the opening sidewall not covered with the edge cover.”
+Claim 17 recites “an edge cover formed on the bank, the edge cover including another through-hole with an opening end on the opening sidewall of the bank, wherein 1/3L<L’<2/3L, wherein L is a length of the opening sidewall of the bank and L’ is a length of a portion of the opening sidewall not covered with the edge cover.”

 See claim 21;